Hamada Jambay

 Hamada Jambay (born 25 April 1975) is a football manager and former professional player who played for as a right-back in the French Ligue 1 and Ligue 2.
 He is best known for his stint at Olympique de Marseille throughout the 1990s.
-Born in Comoros, Jambay grew up in France and represented Madagascar internationally.
+Born in Comoros, Jambay grew up in France and played for the Madagascar national team internationally.

 Club career

 Jambay debuted for Marseille in 1993 in the Ligue 1 and stayed with the team throughout their stint in the Ligue 2 from 1994 to 1996.
 He helped the team get promoted back to the Ligue 1, and was a pillar for the team famous for his occasional wondergoal.

 After Marseille, he had spells with Toulouse FC and CS Sedan Ardennes.
 He retired in 2005, returning to Comoros where he became a businessman.
-He also coached his hometown team Djabal Club d'Iconi and helped them win their only Comoros Premier League title.
+He also coached his hometown team Djabal Club d'Iconi and helped them win their first Comoros Premier League title.